 Grading System & Policies: All assignments must be completed on time to receive full credit.
 Permission to turn in an assignment late or to take a make-up exam must be obtained from the professor.
-Cheating or plagiarism is grounds for a failing grade.
+Plagiarism is grounds for a failing grade.